ApesofWrath/FRC2023-Kava/README.md

 - A Vision Subsystem that can:
   - Automatically align the robot to face in front in the scoring position
   - Automatically adjust and extend the robot arm to the scoring position
-- A Autonomus Subsystem that contains:
+- An Autonomus Subsystem that contains:
   - Multiple Paths using PathPlanner to guide the robot accross the field
   - And paths to help the robot score while on the path